WordPress monitoring

 Your WordPress Site Updated.
 Did Anything Break?

-- Catch plugin and theme update breakage automatically
+- Catch plugin, theme, and update breakage automatically

 Post-update breakage detected